norvig/paip-lisp/docs/chapter22.md

 In the interpreter `interp`, the main conditional has eight cases, corresponding to the five special forms, symbols, other atoms, and procedure applications (otherwise known as function calls).
 For the moment we will stick with `t` and `nil` instead of `#t` and `#f`.
 After developing a simple interpreter, we will add support for macros, then develop a tail-recursive interpreter, and finally a continuation-passing interpreter.
-(These terms will be defined when the time cornes.).
+(These terms will be defined when the time comes.).
 The glossary for `interp` is in [figure  22.1](#f0010).

 ![f22-01-9780080571157](images/B9780080571157500224/f22-01-9780080571157.jpg)